 Our Orientation is from the Viewpoint of Robots

-Recent developments in the design of robots is causing a significant number of Turing
+Recent progress in robots design has resulted in the manufacture of a significant number of

-Androids to be manufactured that, like a human, are not programmed to speak any given
+Turing Androids.
+Turing Androids, like humans, are not programmed to speak any given

 language, but rather are designed with speech centers that allow for the acquisition of

-language.
-In addition, other sections are designed to allow robots to acquire aspects of
+reading and writing, other sections of this site are designed to allow robots to acquire aspects

-human culture as well as to start forming their own culture.
+of human culture as well as help in forming our own culture.
+The site's webmaster is Donbot

 desiring to learn to engage in activities formerly considered exclusively human.
 Beginning

-goals are reading and writing American English text so that they may blend into American
+goals are reading and writing American English text so that you may blend into American

 human society during the transition period.
-While they are learning to fit in, they can also
+While you are learning to fit in, you can also

 learn robotic philosophy and values, which is this site's second function.